nuntiodev/hera/README.md

 your organization's user management.

 ## Softcorp Cloud
+Softcorp Cloud enables your organization to move quickly and build an MVP fast.
+Furthermore, when you have a battle-tested idea, you can easily move the open-source building blocks inside Softcorp Cloud to your own datacenter!
+We will even help you with it.
-If you want to get quickly started and access to a state-of-the-art dashboard, go to <a href="https://cloud.softcorp.io"> https://cloud.softcorp.io <a/> and get started right away!
+Go to <a href="https://cloud.softcorp.io"> https://cloud.softcorp.io <a/> and get started right away!
-Softcorp Cloud makes it easy to get quickly started with Softcorp Blocks, but also makes it easy to move from Softcorp Cloud to your existing
-Cloud (or datacenter) environemnt.

 ## Installation
 ```block-user-service``` compiles to a small binary and can thus be deployed almost anywhere.